WordPress/gutenberg/docs/getting-started/devenv/README.md

 -   Remote server - you can work on a remote server, most hosts provide a quick WordPress setup.
 However, this will require additional time thorughout development syncing to the server, or working directly on the remote server.

+-   [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) - for the more advanced _Windows_ user.
+Using [wp-cli](https://wp-cli.org/), you can easily install WordPress on Windows Subsystem for Linux.
+Utilizing a script ([example](https://gist.github.com/bgoewert/f860e6007a20a68a8169fcd03364ec70)) makes setting up multiple installations even easier.

 The important part is having a WordPress site installed, and know where and how to update files in the plugins directory.

 ## Code Editor